cython/cython/docs/src/tutorial/cython_tutorial.rst

 With Cython, it is also possible to take advantage of the C++ language, notably, part of the C++ standard library is directly importable from Cython code.

-Let's see what our :file:`primes.pyx` becomes when using `vector <https://en.cppreference.com/w/cpp/container/vector>`_ from the C++ standard library.
+Let's see what our code becomes when using `vector <https://en.cppreference.com/w/cpp/container/vector>`_ from the C++ standard library.